mhausenblas/mandox/README.md

 ### Current

-* when more than one host in result, show grid-overview (number of services detected)
 * add MapR specific stuff (MCS, NFS, CLDB, etc)
 * Detailed View | Compact View | Reporting View panes in result
 * Report View: generate nice PDF for print